EyebrowHairs/eyebrowhairs.zettel.page/index.md

 ---

 ## 🌷🌱🌹 Welcome to my digital garden! 🌼🌿🌻
-Part-blog and part-personal wiki, this is a place where I curate and share my more useful notes.
+Part-blog and part-personal wiki, this is a place where I curate and share my more useful notes!

 :::{.ui .message}
 :::{.header}